 - Wait: It is important to allow for processing time, as the duration may vary depending on the workload of the embassy.

 Embassy legalization is essential in providing the necessary validation for documents to be recognized and accepted in another country.
+This process ensures that your documents are legally recognized for official use and can be accepted in legal proceedings in the destination country.

 Don’t worry, they’ll authenticate your background check faster than you can say ‘FBI’ (well, almost).